algolia/talksearch/src/anatomy-of-a-record.md

 ---
 layout: two-columns
+title: Anatomy of a record
 ---

-# Anatomy of a record

 All records created by TalkSearch will follow a similar pattern of nested keys, documented here.
 Use this page as a reference when building your own template,